Best Smart Home Security Systems of 2023

 Is Nest better than ADT?

-No, Nest is not better than ADT; rather, ADT is better than Nest, albeit more expensive month-to-month.
-While Nest has had multiple security and surveillance issues, ADT has been in businesses for over 140 years without incident.
-ADT also offers professional installation, while Nest is all DIY.
-However, those that don’t want to commit to a long-term contract should choose a monthly plan from Nest, as all ADT plans require a three-year commitment.
+Nest is not better than ADT.
+Nest has had multiple security and surveillance issues, while ADT has been in business for over 140 years without incident.
+ADT offers a wider selection of equipment.
+And ADT offers professional installation, whereas Nest is all DIY.

 -